carnager/mppc/README.md

-# mppc - a mpc clone written in python-mpd2
+# mppc - a mpc clone using python-mpd2

 mppc aims to be an almost exact clone of mpc using python-mpd2